Don Parkinson (politician): Unemployment insurance

 Parkinson introduced unemployment insurance legislation during each of 5 terms: Bill 929 during the 19th, Bill 285 during the 20th, Bill 101 during the 21st, Bill 123 during the 22nd, and Bill 99 during the 23rd Guam Legislatures, respectively.

 Speaker of the 23rd Guam Legislature

 It had been expected that Senator Thomas C. "Tom" Ada would be chosen by his colleagues as Speaker of the Guam Legislature, but a group of Democratic and Republican Senators elected Parkinson as Speaker, instead.

 Candidacy for Attorney General of Guam

 Parkinson ran for Attorney General of Guam in 2002.
 He placed 3rd in the general election in November with 15% of the vote.

 Personal life and death

 Don Parkinson married Marina Parkinson and was the father of 7 children.
 One of his children, William M. "Will" Parkinson, ran for the Guam Legislature and the Consolidated Commission on Utilities in 2018.
+William Parkinson was later elected as a senator to the 37th Guam Legislature.

-Parkinson was diagnosed with Parkinson’s Disease in the late late 1980's.
+Parkinson was diagnosed with Parkinson's disease in the late 1980s.
 He died in the Philippines on August 31, 2020.